AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/available-in-preview-in-2016.md

 Previously, allocation shading was displayed by default and could not be disabled.

-For more information about how to enable user allocation options, see [Manage user allocations in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md) in&nbsp; [Manage user allocations in the Scheduling areas](../../../../resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md)
+For more information about how to enable user allocation options, see "Manage user allocations in the Scheduling areas".

 ## Layout Template Determines Whether the New or&nbsp;Legacy Calendar Displays in the My Work Area